What’s the #1 tip for a successful blog? The key to reaching the most people and making a difference in their life?

 We have a blog to help others and, of course, we want to reach, and help, as many people as we possibly can.
 That’s just the nature of being a blogger, the reason we even started this, to begin with.

 But the truth is, when you try to be all things to all people, you won’t reach near the number of readers that you would if you would just niche down.

 The most successful blogs are the ones that actively seek to help their readers.
 Ruth Soukup Elite Blog Academy

 Know your avatar and write to them every single time you write a blog post or newsletter.

 What’s an avatar

-The first time I heard the word avatar in my blogging class, I couldn’t figure out why they were talking about the blue people in that movie from several years back.
+The first time I heard the word avatar in my, I couldn’t figure out why they were talking about the blue people in that movie from several years back.
 I mean, I loved the movie, but what does it have to do with blogging?

 And then I read on……

 An avatar is your reader.
 The person that goes to your blog to solve a problem and can’t wait to see your newsletter pop up in their inbox because they know you have something important to share with them.